jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Pixel Neighbourhoods

-- A pixel's 'neighbourhood' refers to the pixels around it
+- A pixel’s ‘neighbourhood’ refers to the pixels around it
 - Used for analysing regions, edges, etc.
 - There are different types of neighbourhoods:
   - **4-neighbours** ($N_4$): direct top/bottom/left/right